yudhiesh/yudhiesh.github.io/docs/_posts/2025-06-16-cerberus-safeguards-for-llms-synthetic-data-generation-part-1.md

 - **Quality Control**: Multiple annotators for controversial cases
 - **Feedback Loop**: Annotations inform template improvements

-To facilitate this process, we leverage the Argilla, which provides an intuitive interface for annotators to review and label dataset points that were flagged due to model disagreement.
+To facilitate this process, [Argilla](https://argilla.io/) provides an intuitive interface for annotators to review and label dataset points that were flagged due to model disagreement.
 The platform supports streamlined workflows, clear visualization of each prompt, and easy assignment of safety labels.

 <div align="center">
   <figure>